 Allow sufficient prepreg thickness to fill the space between the copper pattern.
 High profile copper features throughout the PCB layers, such as a pad stack or superimposed tracks, can cause high pressure during lamination and can squeeze resin locally out of the prepreg if insufficient resin is available.
 The PCB manufacturer can implement additional prepreg between 70 µm copper layers compared to 35 µm copper layers.

-Removal of non-functional pads can reduce the risk of resin starvation (see requirement7.5.1b.2).
+Removal of non-functional pads can reduce the risk of resin starvation (see requirement 7.5.2b.2).

 Fill open areas in thick copper layers with a non-functional-copper pattern to reduce the amount of resin required for filling.
 This can also help improve the thickness uniformity of the board.